DGruwier/blender-anisotropic-refraction/README.md

 Blender Anisotropic Refraction
 ==============================

-This is a personal fork of [Blender](https://projects.blender.org/blender/blender) for anisotropic refraction work in Cycles.
+This is a personal fork of [Blender](https://projects.blender.org/blender/blender) for anisotropy shader experimentation in Cycles.

 When built, the shader work in this fork appears as a new `Anisotropic Glass BSDF` material.